-MME 533 Photovoltaics (2)
+MME 533 Photovoltaics Total Credit Hours: (2)

-This is a combination lecture series and lab course elective designed to give students the ability to understand and design photovoltaic power generation systems for home and small utility scale applications.
-Topics covered will include the history and future of solar cell technology, electrical characteristics and limitations of thin-film, polycrystalline and mono-crystalline silicon cells. power conversion and maximization, off grid and grid-interactive systems, siting and mounting considerations, regulatory compliance, instrumentation, and system economics.
-Students will characterize simulated solar panels and, working in teams, will integrate balance-of-systems components to achieve a predictably cost-effective power production system.
-As the dominant technology in today's solar market, the physics of silicon based solar cells will be explored both in lecture and lab.
-In addition to engineering principles, the economics of solar power, the environmental considerations, and the impact of photovoltaics on public policy will be explored.
-Students will specifically design off-grid photovoltaic systems which includes sizing battery banks, panel arrays, inverters, charge controllers, wiring, and generators.
+This is an elective lecture series which includes a lab activity.
+Students will understand photovoltaic power generation systems for home and small utility scale applications.
+Topics covered include the history and future of solar cell technology, electrical characteristics and limitations of solar cells (thin-film, polycrystalline, and mono-crystalline), power conversion and maximization, offgrid and gridinteractive systems, siting and mounting considerations, regulatory compliance, and instrumentation.
+In addition to engineering principles, students will explore the economics and environmental considerations of solar power along with the impact of photovoltaics on public policy.

-MME 540 Internal Combustion Engines (2)
+MME 540 Internal Combustion Engines Total Credit Hours: (2)